DXHeroes/knowledge-base-content/practices/kanban.md

   **Tip:** There are many approaches for setting initial WIP limits, for example, "two items per person", "start with the number what you do now", or "n-1" (setting one under the number of team members may cause greater collaboration by forcing team members to work together).

 - **Nobody respects the Kanban board**
-  Issues appear directly to "done" stage without being picked out from the backlog and going through the workflow.
+  Problems appear directly to "done" stage without being picked out from the backlog and going through the workflow.
 Do not forget, the purpose of a Kanban board is a visualization of everything the team does.
 It helps to estimate the team’s capacity and utilize them to their maximum level.

 - **Focus On Tools**
   In brief, tools are not important - people and principles are.